jonimoas/VBEmu/README.md

 In order to configure usage of the rawg.io rest API, you can get a token here: https://rawg.io/apidocs

-Then, paste the token in the joystick configuration screen and click Save.
+Then, paste the token in the joystick configuration screen, choose RAWG as your provider and click Save.

+## thegamesdb.net:

+In order to configure usage of thegamesdb.net rest API, you must have a dev token.
+Paste it on the config screen, save and choose TGDB as your provider.

+## METADATA DOWNLOAD

-If a game does not have metadata, you can left click on the image placeholder and an attempt will be made to download them from rawg.io.
+If a game does not have metadata, you can left click on the image placeholder and an attempt will be made to download them from provider.
-If the matched metadata is proper, you can right clock on the image and it will be downloaded as a file and an xml text will be generated and appended to your current gamelist.xml There is a new option in the config to enable auto reload of the gamelist after a successful download.
+If the matched metadata is proper, you can right click on the image and it will be downloaded as a file and an xml text will be generated and appended to your current gamelist.xml There is a new option in the config to enable auto reload of the gamelist after a successful download.